jjbailey/sentinal/README.md

 name can be `:memory:`, or a pathname of a disk file.

-Section names can be up to 11 characters in length (kernel max), and the characters must be alpha-numeric or underscore (valid sqlite3 table name).
+Section names can be up to 11 characters in length (kernel max), and the characters must be alphanumeric or underscore (valid sqlite3 table name).
 Section names must be unique in the INI file.

 Sizes in bytes or files may be given in SI units {K,M,G,T}i{B,F}, non-SI units {K,M,G,T}{B,F},